-8. What should campus employees do if ICE requests information or records on a student or employee?
+9. What should campus employees do if ICE requests information or records on a student?

-Campus employees who receive a request from an ICE officer for any information should immediately contact the institution's legal counsel or other designated point of contact for guidance.
-This includes requests for information maintained in a student or employee's file, as well as information that may appear in a student's individual coursework.
-Personally identifiable information in students' education records are protected by a variety of privacy laws, including the Family Education Rights & Privacy Act (FERPA).
-Campus employees must maintain the confidentiality of these records.
+Campus employees who receive a request from an ICE officer for any student information should immediately contact the institution's legal counsel or other designated point of contact for guidance.
+This includes requests for any information maintained in a student's academic, discipline, or other education records.
+Personally